Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Choose the right type of vehicle

-Keep in mind that while many vehicles can be modified, some vehicles can’t be modified to meet the needs of drivers with disabilities.
+Many vehicles can be modified, but some can't meet the needs of drivers with disabilities.
 Some drivers with disabilities share their car with caregivers or family members.
-Consider whether you will be sharing your car or you will be the primary driver.
+Consider whether you'll share your car or be the primary driver.

-Many newer cars have driver-assistance features and systems, such as lane change detection, rearview mirror backup camera and voice activation guidance, that may be included in the price of the car.
+Many newer cars include driver-assistance features like lane change detection, backup cameras and voice activation in the purchase price.

 Think about your budget, preferences and needs before proceeding with modifications.